NATIONAL LED LIGHT DAY

 Explore the many benefits of LED lighting.
 Visit a showroom near you or share your favorite ways to use LED lighting.
 Show off your favorite displays of LED lighting.
 Whether it’s at work or home, share your personal favorites.
 Use #NationalLEDLightDay to share on social media.

 On October 7, 2014, Isamu Akasaki, Hiroshi Amano and Shuji Nakamura received the Nobel Prize in Physics for the development of blue light-emitting diodes.
 To understand why this was a Nobel-worthy achievement, we must know the history of LED lighting.

 The earliest LEDs created in the late 1950s and early 1960s produced only a red-colored light.
-Slowly researchers developed other colors, but blue was the tricky one.
+Slowly researchers developed other colors, but blue stumped them.
 Its shorter wavelength proved harder to reproduce.
 With Akasaki, Amano, and Nakamura’s invention, white LEDs were now possible.

-Bridgelux founded National LED Light Day in May of 2016 to recognize one of the most important scientific achievements in recent history, as well as to celebrate the advancements of this versatile technology.
+Bridgelux founded National LED Light Day in May of 2016 to recognize one of the most important scientific achievements in recent history.
+The day also celebrates the advancements of this versatile technology.

 The Registrar at National Day Calendar approved the day in 2016.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 The first commercial railway opens.
 Granite Railway hauled granite from quarries in Quincy, MA to the Bunker Hill Monument.
 Horses, not steam engines, hauled the granite destined for the Bunker Hill Monument.
 Gridley Bryant designed the innovative system and portions of the four mile route remained in use until the 1960s.